First of all, what is GRUB?

 Why make this guide?

-The reason I made this simple guide is so you know what to do when you get to Arch Linux installation guide, chapter 3.8.
+The reason I made this simple guide is to help myself remember how to set up grub bootloader in Arch Linux installation guide, chapter 3.8 .

 Installing GRUB EFI in Arch Linux